 The price is currently not advertised.

-On the occasion of FiMC 2023 in Vienna, Prof. Dr. Rolf Hartmann honored with the Friedrich-Stolz Award 2023 in recognition of his lifetime scientific achievements in the field of rational drug design .
+On the occasion of the FiMC 2023 in Vienna , Prof. Dr. Rolf Hartmann was honored with the Friedrich-Stolz Award 2023 in recognition of his scientific lifetime achievement in the field of rational drug design .

-"The award-winning interdisciplinary work is based on innovative design, synthesis and usually a complete and extensive biophysical, biochemical and pharmacological evaluation in his own working group.
-Due to his excellent medicinal-chemical work, Prof. Dr. Hartmann succeeded in developing highly active and selective inhibitors of steroid biosynthesis .
-The propagation and validation of four new targets opened up the development of essential drugs for the treatment of cancer and led to three successful company foundations.
-The development of pathoblockers as a new approach to the antimicrobial resistance crisis is equally groundbreaking.
-The performance, innovative strength and successful translation are demonstrated in a powerful way, the key role medicinal chemistry plays in the exploration of fundamental pharmacological principles and how medicinal chemistry can work for the benefit of patients."
+"The award-winning interdisciplinary work is based on innovative design, synthesis and, in most cases, a complete and extensive biophysical, biochemical and pharmacological evaluation within the company's own working group.
+Thanks to his outstanding medical-chemical work, Prof. Dr. Hartmann succeeded in developing highly active and selective inhibitors of steroid biosynthesis.
+The propagation and validation of four new targets opened up the development of essential drugs for the treatment of cancer and led to the founding of three successful companies.
+The development of pathoblockers as a new approach in the antimicrobial resistance crisis is equally groundbreaking.
+The performance, innovative power and successful translation clearly demonstrate the key role that medicinal chemistry plays in researching fundamental pharmacological principles and how medicinal chemistry can work for the benefit of patients."

 No participation due to bias : Prof. Dr. Anna Hirsch (GDCh)